Infineon/optiga-trust-m2-id2/README.md

 ### Summary

 The OPTIGA™ Trust M2 ID2 is a security solution based on a secure microntroller. devices might come provisioned on demand.
 The generic device contains a unique AES (ALI ID2 specific) symmetric key and a device ID.
-OPTIGA™ Trust M2 ID2 enables easy integration in Alibaba Cloud.
+OPTIGA™ Trust M2 ID2 enables easy integration in Alibaba Cloud IoT.

 ### Key Features and Benefits